 Here we have a list of our top 10 easiest fish to take care of to give you some great and low-maintenance options for your aquarium.
 There are some fish that take a whole lot of maintenance and upkeep to keep them happy and healthy.
 Most beginner fish keepers are not going to want some certain species because keeping them alive can be really difficult, expensive, and time consuming.

-There are of course many different fish that you can have in your aquarium that are fairly easy to take care of but here are 10 of our favorite options:
+There are, of course, many different fish that you can have in your aquarium that are fairly easy to take care of, but here are 10 of our favorite options.

-The 10 Easiest Fish To Take Care Of:
+The 10 Easiest Fish to Take Care Of

 They are also cold water fish, which means that you don’t even need a heater for their tank (though it does depend on the type).
 They can be messy eaters and they do produce a fair amount of waste, but as long as you have a decent filter and you change around 10% of the water per week, you don’t have to do much at all.
-Goldfish are resilient, they are easy to feed, and they don’t require much maintenance at all.
+Goldfish are resilient, easy to feed, and don’t require much maintenance at all.

 2. Bloodfin Tetras

-Bloodfin Tetras, which are very small, like to live in groups, and are silver in color, are also very easy to take care of.
+Bloodfin Tetras, which are very small, like to live in groups, are silver in color, and are also very easy to take care of.
 These things are extremely resilient and aren’t affected by changes in water conditions all that much.
 They are so resilient that they can handle some temperature changes, as well as pH changes too.
 In fact, the Bloodfin Tetra can live for up to 10 years without much maintenance at all.